brandontrabucco/design-bench/README.md

 ## Usage

 Every task inherits from the `design_bench.task.Task` class.
 This class provides access to attributes `task.x` and `task.y` that correspond to designs and labels as numpy arrays, respectively.
-In addition, every task implements a `score(x: np.ndarray)` function that provided an (approximate) oracle predictor for `task.y`.
+In addition, every task implements a `task.score(x)` function that provides an (approximate) oracle predictor for `task.y`.

 ```python
 import design_bench